What Is Personal Data?

 You will see the terms “personal data”, “personal information”, “personally identifiable information” (and the abbreviation “PII”) used throughout this website.
-The GDPR articles and recitals and the Information Commissioner’s Office in the UK use the term “Personal Data”.
-We use the former terms here because they were used by the data protection experts with whom we worked in our own preparation and awareness.
-Some people will like to use the term, “personal data”, we like to use “PII”.
-It’s a bit more descriptive and for the layman it says what it means.
+The GDPR articles and recitals and the Information Commissioner’s Office in the UK use the term, “Personal Data”.
+PII is used in the USA and the definition od what constitues PII is more limited than the definition of personal data in the GDPR.

 GDPR Article 4 gives us a definition of Personal Data: